Mitt Romney: Political positions

 In September 2020, Romney said the Republicans' decision to nominate and confirm Amy Coney Barrett as an associate justice of the Supreme Court of the United States before the 2020 presidential election was fair: "the circumstance where a nominee of a president is from a different party than the Senate then, more often than not, the Senate does not confirm.
 So the Garland decision was consistent with that.
 On the other hand, when there's a nominee of a party that is in the same party as the Senate, then typically they do confirm."
-The following month after meeting with Barrett, Romney stated, "She is impressive, and her distinguished legal and academic credentials make it clear that she is exceptionally well qualified to serve as our next Supreme Court justice.
-I am confident that she will faithfully apply the law and our Constitution, impartially and regardless of policy preferences."

 In June 2024, Romney proposed a framework to mitigate the existential risk from artificial general intelligence along with senators Jack Reed, Jerry Moran, and Angus King.
 Romney said he would like to see regulation that "would restrict the types of actions that could lead to existential, or health, or other serious consequences".

 On July 21, 2024, when President Biden dropped out of the 2024 presidential election, Romney posted a statement which read: "Others will judge his presidency.
 However, having worked with him these past few years, I respect President Biden.
 His decision to withdraw from the race was right and is in the best interest of the country."
-He added, "Ann and I send warm personal wishes to the President and First Lady."